 What to Feed a Horse to Keep It Healthy

-Need to keep a horse healthy
+Need to Keep a Horse Healthy

 Keeping a horse healthy requires attention to various aspects of their care, including nutrition, exercise, environment, and medical needs.
 Here are some essential things to keep in mind to maintain a healthy horse:

-Nutrition: A horse’s diet should consist of high-quality hay or pasture, and the appropriate amount of grain or concentrate feed.
+Nutrition: A horse’s diet should consist of high-quality hay or pasture and the appropriate amount of grain or concentrate feed.
 Ensure that your horse has access to clean, fresh water always.

 Exercise: Regular exercise is essential to maintain a healthy weight, strong muscles, and a healthy cardiovascular system.
 Horses should receive daily exercise, either through turnout or ridden work.